apollographql/rover-init-starters/start-with-typescript/getting-started.md

 **📓 Note:** This graph is using [Apollo Server](https://github.com/apollographql/apollo-server)—an open source server library that is quick and easy to set up, giving you a way to build a production-ready, self-documenting GraphQL API.

-## Make your first request
+# Make your first request

+## To the subgraph server (http://localhost:4001)

 1. Open `products.graphql` and take a look at your starter schema.
 2. In the terminal, run `npm ci`, then `npm run dev` to start the subgraph server.
-3. In a new terminal window, run the `rover dev` command provided in the output of `rover init` under **Next steps**.
-The `dev` command starts a local development session and gives you access to Apollo Sandbox—a local, in-browser GraphQL playground, where you can run GraphQL operations and test your API as you design it.
+3. In the browser, go to http://localhost:4001, where the subgraph server is running.
+You'll have access to Apollo Sandbox—a local, in-browser GraphQL playground, where you can run GraphQL operations and test your API as you design it.
 4. In Sandbox, paste the following GraphQL query in the **Operation** section:

 ```